Pretty-SFOS/opal-about/README.md

 # 'About' page for Sailfish apps

-This repo provides files to include a fancy "About" page with license and contributors information in your Sailfish app.
+A shiny and flexible "About" page supporting license info, contributors, donations, etc. in your Sailfish app.

 ## Screenshots